mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

   - Compilers
 ---

-In this blog post we'll go through a sample implementation of a type checker, interpreter and a transpiler for a primitive purely functional programming language, which is based on the lambda calculus.
+In this blog post we'll go through a sample implementation of a type checker, interpreter and a transpiler for a basic purely functional programming language, which is based on the lambda calculus.
 The article is inspired by the book "[Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/)".

+The source code of the implementation can be found at my [GitHub account](https://github.com/mgechev/typed-calc).

 # Syntax